mundopacheco/jBCST/readme.md

 # Customization #

+Netbeans was used to create this version of the WCST, but it's not a requirement for running the jar file.
+As always you only need a text editor to modify and edit the code.

 We have seen different studies use some specific rules to present trials and evaluate results.
 One of the aims of this code is allow such customization, some effort has been made to place (hopefully) all that could need customization in a single file named `Manual.java`.
 See the coments inside this file for details.